mtlynch/spaceduck/_posts/2018-04-19-load-test-wrapup.md

 ### Fees are variable, not fixed

 I thought that contract fees were independent of the value of the contract.
 With Bitcoin, a 1 BTC transaction costs the same in fees as a 10 BTC transaction.
 So I assumed that a 500 SC Sia renter allowance would cost the same in fees as a 5000 SC allowance.
+This is what both Sia-UI and the `/renter/prices` API claim: you pay the same flat fee regardless of allowance amount.
 This is not the case.

 Before I began official testing, I did an practice run of my test script [using a 500 SC wallet](https://redd.it/7y3lzg).
+When I began official testing with a 5000 SC wallet, I was surprised to see Sia spend almost four times the contract fees as my 500 SC test.

+As the test progresses, Sia's accounting becomes unreliable (described [above](#cost-accounting-is-unreliable)), but at the very beginning of the renter period when Sia forms its initial set of 50 contracts, its accounting is consistent.

-Comparing the contract fees for the initial set of 50 contracts, there are clearly big differences, both in absolute spending and as percentage of total spending.
+Comparing the 500 SC test to the 5000 SC test, there are clearly big differences, both in absolute fee costs and in fees as percentage of total spending.

 | Allowance | Contract fees | Total contract spending | Fees as % of contract costs |
 |-----------|-----|-------------|----------------------------|